afroDC/old_work/Gluu/Gluubernetes/README.md

 -f ./Deployments/oxtrust.yaml
 ```

-The `hostAliases` option inside of oxauth.yaml and oxtrust.yaml is optional if you have access to a DNS where the `domain` you entered before in `config-init` is resolvable from your machine.
+The `hostAliases` configuration inside of `oxauth.yaml` and `oxtrust.yam`l is optional if you have access to a DNS where the `domain` you entered before in `config-init` is resolvable from your machine.
+In minikube, you can set it to the `minikube ip` so you can access it through the Ingress Controller.

-Note that these services are also scalable.
+Note that these services are also scalable, with oxAuth being the workhorse of Gluu.